 Moriah Gendy graduated in 2016 from Wake Forest University with a B.A. in History, with minors in Religion and Middle Eastern and South Asian studies.
 She previously worked as a Community Organizer with the Public Interest Research Group at Rutgers University, before leaving to spend a year working and learning about sustainable organic farming out west.
 Returning to Winston-Salem in 2017, Moriah first served as a VISTA with Diaper Bank of NC where she assisted low-income at risk families across the state in accessing diapers for their families.
-Returning for her second year with, Moriah now serves as a VISTA Leader for the Winston Salem Community Action Coalition.
+Returning for her second year, Moriah now serves as a VISTA Leader for the Winston Salem Community Action Coalition.

 Partner Development and Evaluation